yet-another-static-site-generator/yass/README.md

 `export YASSDIR=$(pwd)`.
 You don't need to set it manually when you use AppImage version of the program.

+### Windows

+To see all available options, type in console `yass.exe help` in the directory where binary file is.
+If you want to run the program from other directory, you should set the environment variable `YASSDIR` to your current directory.
+Example: `set YASSDIR="C:\yass"`

 ### Running unit tests

 From the main directory (where this file is) go to `test/driver` directory